bralkor/unreal_python_pre_init/PythonAddPreInit/README.md

 # Unreal Python Pre Init

 A UE5 Plugin that adds support for a new Python Startup Script: `pre_init_unreal.py`<br>
-Pre Init scripts run **before** the Default Map has been loaded in the Unreal Editor
+Pre Init scripts run **before** the Default Map has been loaded in the Unreal Editor<br>
+Functions and Variables declared in a `pre_init_unreal.py` file will be added to the Python Globals

 ---
 <br>